 Cross Connections.
 In an effort to protect the potable water supply, the City has enacted a cross connection ordinance.
 Backflow preventers must be tested by a licensed plumber on an annual basis.
 A copy of that report must be filed at the DPW office.
 If you have questions regarding the ordinance, please contact the DPW at 543-8858.

 Wellhead Protection.
 The City of Charlotte originally prepared a Wellhead Protection Plan in 2000.
-The plan was recently updated, and has become more comprehensive.
-For more information, click here.
+The plan was updated in 2018, for more information, click here.